denisenadal/portfolio-11ty/src/work/pm-call-experience/index.md

 team: Steve Raines, Kurt Stangl, Mike Spencer, Michael Drewitt, Denise Nadal, David Cloyd.
 role:  Front End Engineering, User Research, UX Design, UI Design
 ---
-Improving the "Answer a Call and Schedule Work" experience for HVAC dispatchers and customer service reps. inside the Pointman Web App.
+As a team we tried to improve the experience for most essential task in an HVAC business's sales cycle - scheduling work for customers.
+While we made improvements, we didn't solve the core issues, but learned valueable lessons along the way.